raphaelmue/dashup/docs/specifications/srs/SRS.md

 Panels can be moved between sections and resized between small, medium or large size.
 (Use Case: <a href="../ucs/layout/change_panelStructure/UCS_change_panelStructure.md">Change Panel Structure</a>)

-The user can also change the layout of his personal dashboard, e.g. the background color or font.
+The user can also change the layout of dashup by choosing a theme, font and background image for the central dashboard.
-These settings can be changed in the <i>Layout</i> tab.
+These settings can be changed in the <i>Settings</i> menu.
 (Use Case: <a href="../ucs/layout/change_layout/UCS_change_layout.md">Change Layout</a>)

 ### 3.2.5 Workshop